Azure/apim-lab/apim-lab/4-policyExpressions/apimanagement-4-2-Caching.md

 API Management can be configured for response caching which can significantly reduce API latency, bandwidth consumption, and web service load for data that does not change frequently.

-Using the Azure Management portal, navigate to the *Color* API and set a set a caching policy for the `ApiRandomColor` GET:
+Using the Azure Management portal, navigate to the *Color* API and set a set a caching policy for the `Get random color` GET:
   - Press *Add policy*.

     ![APIM Adding Enable Caching](../../assets/images/apim-enable-caching-1.png)